 Applicants must be enrolled in a graduate program at the University of Arizona for 2017-18.
 Those accepted must have transportation available to travel to program sites—locations in the Coronado National Forest, including our SkyCenter campus on Mt.
 Lemmon, and schools within the greater Tucson area (carpooling is often available).
 Most programs require overnight stays at the SkyCenter campus.
 Graduate students may receive this fellowship more than once and do not need to be United States citizens.

-Each fellowship includes a stipend of $4,500, paid half in fall 2016 and half in spring 2017.
-Meals and lodging will be provided for any overnight programs at our Mt.
+Each fellowship includes a stipend of up to $4,500, depending on hours committed, paid half in fall 2017 and half in spring 2018.
+Meals and lodging are provided for any overnight programs at our Mt.
 Lemmon campus.

-Instruct and mentor K-12 participants designing, carrying out, and presenting research projects on Mount Lemmon or in a schoolyard or park for a total of 20 overnights (or equivalent daytime only programs) over the course of the academic year.
+- Conduct lessons and mentor K-12 participants in designing, carrying out, and presenting research projects on Mount Lemmon or in a schoolyard or park for a minimum of 200 hours over the course of the academic year.
 Many programs are during the week and tend to be concentrated between September – November and March – May.
 Efforts will be made to accommodate each instructor’s academic schedule where necessary.
-Instructors will also assist with public outreach, such as open houses and other community events, and may contribute to conducting teacher professional development.

 - Pass background check and register fingerprints with UAPD